nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Examples:
 * `find Ahmeng Buttercup Coco` finds all animals with the fields (name) containing any of the specified keywords.
 * `find 1200` finds all animals with the field (id or feed time) containing the specified keyword.
+* `find be` finds all animals with the fields containing the specified keyword.
+If there is an animal named 'Bell' and another animal with a medical condition called 'Benign Tumour', both animals will be listed due to a partial match.

 Example Usage:
 ```